 This doesn’t mean however that lots of carbs are good either.
 In fact, reducing carbs significantly can have a bigger impact on weight loss than reducing fat intake, but don’t go overboard.
 And although it can be an effective way to lose weight, eliminating carbs completely, or almost completely can create greater problems than a little extra belly fat.

 Whenever someone asks me about dieting I introduce my guaranteed diet plan.
 It is as follows.
 Eat NOTHING for a week, only drink water.
 Most of the time I get sideways looks, but my point is usually made.
-My diet will work for ANYONE, you will lose weight, but it is NOT a healthy way to do it.
-Just because a diet (or diet pill) ‘works’ does not automatically make it a good idea.
+My diet will work for ANYONE, you will lose weight, but it is NOT a dieting the healthy way.
+Just because a diet (or diet pill) ‘works’ does not automatically make it healthy.